DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > [!combat]+ **Balancing the Spiders’ Ballroom**
 > This two-wave encounter includes a bruising combat encounter followed by a mild combat encounter against a party of five 6th-level players, a CR 2 ally (Ireena Kolyana), a CR 4 ally (Ezmerelda d’Avenir), and a CR 1/4 ally (Zorya), the first of which will consume approximately 30% of their total maximum hit points and the second of which will consume approximately 7% of their total maximum hit points (for a total of 37% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows:
-> * **Three Players.** Reduce the number of giant spiders in the first wave to one.
+> * **Three Players.** Reduce the number of giant spiders in the first wave to five.
 Have the phase spiders appear in waves—first one, then the other.
 > * **Four Players.** Reduce the number of giant spiders in the first wave to six.
 > * **Six Players**.
 Increase the number of giant spiders in the first wave to eight.